How CEPI Protects Education Data

 Please see How Your Data Are Used for additional information, including matrices listing individual data elements and how those elements support federal and state reporting requirements.
-MDE’s Evaluation and Strategic Research web page talks about how the data are used to evaluate and improve Michigan education policies.
+The Michigan Education Research Institute website talks about how the data are used to evaluate and improve Michigan education policies.

 Data are stored at a secure state facility in Lansing with disaster recovery and off-site backup.
 Data storage systems are automatically encrypted with secure socket layering.
 The State conducts biannual reviews of internal IT system controls.

 Anyone needing access to the stored data must sign a security form, agreeing to comply with FERPA and all related privacy laws.
 Access is role-based and authenticated by agency leaders.
 The State actively monitors access lists and logs.

 - Authorized FERPA- and security-trained CEPI, DTMB and contracted IT personnel whose job duties require access.

 - Authorized MDE personnel conducting program audits or evaluation studies (limited access).

 Data from different collections are connected in the Michigan Statewide Longitudinal Data System.
 The MSLDS lets us connect data in powerful ways—grade to grade, school to school, level to level.
 It lets us connect data like school finance, test scores, teacher preparation, gender and ethnicity, graduation rates, college enrollment, special education and gifted programs, and more.
 These connections help ensure Michigan’s public education system is meeting the needs of all students.

 State of Michigan protocols prevent loss, theft, vandalism, illegal access and data corruption.
 For more information, please see Michigan’s Administrative Guide to State Government.
-In particular, see Section 900 - Preservation (document retention and disposal) and Section 1300 - Information Standards and Planning (information technology and security).
+In particular, see Sections 900 - Preservation (document retention and disposal) and 1300 - Information Standards and Planning (information technology and security).

 Privacy laws and CEPI’s Data Privacy and Security Policy guide whether, with whom, and how CEPI discloses education data.
 All recipients must follow FERPA and related laws.